Borchert Field: Redevelopment

-Bill Veeck
+Later years

 One of the more colorful times for the stadium occurred during the early 1940s when Bill Veeck owned the team.
-The "PT Barnum of Baseball" brought an element of whimsy and marketing to the park, including fan giveaways of livestock, butter and vegetables, and staging morning games for third-shift wartime workers.
-According to his own autobiography, Veeck – As in Wreck, he claimed to have installed a screen to make the right field target a little more difficult for left-handed pull hitters of the opposing team.
+The "PT Barnum of Baseball" brought an element of whimsy and marketing to the ballpark, including fan giveaways of livestock, butter and vegetables, and staging morning games for third-shift wartime workers.
+According to his own autobiography, Veeck claimed to have installed a screen to make the right field target a little more difficult for left-handed pull hitters of the opposing team.
 The screen was on wheels, so any given day it might be in place or not, depending on the batting strength of the opposing team.

-There was no rule against that activity as such, so he got away with it, until one day when he took it to an extreme, rolling it out when the opponents batted, and reeling it back when the Brewers batted.
-Veeck reported that the league passed a rule against it the very next day.
-It has been speculated that the story was made up by Veeck; research by two members of the Society for American Baseball Research revealed no evidence of either a movable fence or any gear (pulleys, etc.) required for it to work.
-As early as 1944, newspapers were reporting on the story of the screens, though specifics have been elusive.
+Although reported on by newspapers in the 1940s, the story is likely apocryphal.
+Research by two members of the Society for American Baseball Research revealed no evidence of either a movable fence or any gear required for it to work.

-In that same book Veeck wrote: "Borchert Field, an architectural monstrosity, was so constructed that the fans on the first-base side of the grandstand couldn't see the right fielder, which seemed perfectly fair in that the fans on the third-base side couldn't see the left fielder.
-'Listen,' I told them.
-'This way you'll have to come back twice to see the whole team.'"
-Veeck's comments referred to the exceptionally high corners, which could theoretically hide the closest outfielder from a given spectator's view at times.